7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Climate & Terrain

 The terrain is often called the plateau of Turkey but there is more variety than that.
 The average elevation is 500 m.
+The Northern areas have a lot of woods and forestlands and agriculture is practiced in the river valleys.

 Overall, the region has hot, dry summers and cold, snowy winters.
 It does, however, have 4 distinct seasons.
+Compared to the rest of the country, it has pretty low precipitation year-round.

 Because there is less precipitation and humidity, it often feels less cold than the humid coastal cities.